Javier Aquino: Villarreal

 On 28 January 2013 it was announced that Aquino was transferred to Villarreal CF of Spain.
 He made his league debut coming on as a 67th-minute substitute for Moi Gómez in a 1–1 draw against Hércules CF.

 On 19 August 2013, Javier Aquino made his debut in La Liga, entering as a substitute in the second half of the match against Almería.
 He collaborated towards the final 3–2 victory for Villarreal, with an assist to fellow Mexican teammate Giovani dos Santos.

-Rayo Vallecano (loan)
+Loan to Rayo Vallecano

 On 25 August 2014, Villarreal announced that Aquino would be loaned out for the 2014–15 season to Rayo Vallecano.

 He made his league debut against Atlético Madrid on 25 August, and played all 90 minutes of the match which ended in a 0–0 draw.

-Tigres UANL
+UANL

-After a discreet performance with Rayo Vallecano in the Spanish 2014–15 season, in June 2015, it was announced that he would join Mexican team Tigres UANL.
-With Tigres, he played the 2015 Copa Libertadores finals against River Plate.
-Tigres lost by 3–0 in Argentina after a 0–0 draw in Mexico.
-In December 2015, Tigres won the Mexico Apertura 2015 finals against Pumas UNAM, in December 2016 the Apertura 2016 finals against América and in December 2017 the Apertura 2017 finals against Monterrey; Aquino played a key role for the team in the championships.
+In June 2015, Aquino made his return to Mexico, signing with UANL.
+Over the following decade, he established himself as a pivotal figure in the squad, helping secure ten official titles, including five league championships.
+After a distinguished tenure, Aquino bid farewell to the club when his contract concluded in December 2025.

+Juárez

+In January 2026, Aquino signed with Juárez.